AaronDJ-Dev/HankBoone.github.io/README.md

     </td>
   <td>
     <p>
     What is Metasploit used for?
-The Metasploit framework is a very powerful__ tool which can be used by cybercriminals as well as ethical hackers to probe__ systematic vulnerabilities on networks and servers.
-Because it's an open-source__ framework, it can be easily customized and used with most operating systems.
+The Metasploit framework is a very powerful <br />
+    tool which can be used by cybercriminals as well as ethical hackers to probe <br />
+    systematic vulnerabilities on networks and servers.
+Because it's an open-source <br />
+    framework, it can be easily customized and used with most operating systems.
     </p>
   </td>